 Read more

-Combustion, which involves the interaction of many processes — including heat and mass transfer, chemical reaction and fluid dynamics — can be modeled with relatively high certainty using computational fluid dynamics (CFD).
-A properly validated CFD model can predict profiles of velocity, temperature and species concentrations, particle trajectories, pollutant formation, reaction…
+Combustion, which involves the interaction of many processes — including heat and mass transfer, chemical reaction and fluid dynamics — can be modeled to high degrees of accuracy using CFD.
+A properly validated CFD model can predict profiles of velocity, temperature and species concentrations, particle trajectories, pollutant formation, reaction rates…

 Read more